TLINDEN/twenty4/README.md

 However, it just prints out bytes which it reads from STDIN, collecting them into an 256 byte array, ignoring possible duplicates, and prints it out as hex.

-Both S-Boxes are bijective and have the following properties (calculated using analyze.c):
+The S-Box is bijective and has the following properties (calculated using analyze.c):

     Char distribution: 100.000000%
       Char redundancy: 0.000000%
          Char entropy: 8.000000 bits/char
      Compression rate: 0.000000%

-TWENTY4 uses two S-Box arrays, one for key expansion and one for encryption.

 ## Key expansion